mahidul-islam/todo/README.md

 ## Getting Started

 to install your pc need to have 3.19.6 version of flutter.
-You need to have Android emulator (or equivalent for other platform) available and from the root of the project please run
+You need to have Android emulator (or equivalent for other platform) available and from the root of the project please run. the first command is for freezed models.

 ```
+dart run build_runner build --delete-conflicting-outputs
 flutter run
 ```